 Safely welcoming New Zealanders home

-Almost all travellers are legally required to have a voucher confirming their place in managed isolation before boarding their flight.
+Almost all travellers are legally required to have a voucher confirming their place in MIQ before boarding their flight.
 Those returning to New Zealand have a responsibility to do their part to stop COVID-19 spreading.

-If you have been vaccinated against COVID-19, you still need to secure a voucher and complete 14 days in our managed isolation and quarantine (MIQ) facilities.
+If you have been vaccinated against COVID-19, you still need to book your voucher and complete your stay in our MIQ facilities.

-By completing 14 days in MIQ, we can ensure people do not have COVID-19 before returning to our communities.
+By staying in MIQ, we can ensure people do not have COVID-19 before returning to our communities.

 Secure your place in MIQ